How Dr. John Sarno works with Back Pain and other

 It’s a relatively and deceptively simple technique, allowing more direct contact with deeper structures of the Client’s body, brain & mind.
 This is about dissolving neuromuscular and myofascial tensions and stress at a deeper level than many therapeutic techniques in the massage & bodywork field achieve.

-Too many therapists are too focused on “delivering a technique” versus “feeling and responding” to the Client’s often very subtle differences, nuances and reactivities in texture of the soft tissues.
-It’s very often the attitudes and mental / emotional predispositions controlling — and sometimes producing — their body pain.
+Too many therapists are too focused on “delivering a technique” versus “feeling and responding” to the Client’s often very subtle differences, nuances, and reactivities in the texture of the soft tissues.
+It’s very often the attitudes and mental/emotional predispositions controlling — and sometimes producing — their body pain.
 We also use a myo-structural approach to pain relief, giving us a wider range of information about possible sources of whatever problems or challenges a Client has.

 Sometimes, the physical source of a body pain is quite a bit distant from where the Client experiences it.
 If so, chronic pain relief is seldom achieved, OR, it keeps coming back a day, week, or more later.